Turmeric Hummus has become a staple in my home. I don’t even think about it, I just make a new batch as soon as I’m done with the previous one.

 Chickpeas.
 Tahini.
 Garlic.
 Lemon.
 Olive oil.

-All these beautiful yummy simple foods that are packed with amassing properties to nourish our bodies.
+All these beautiful yummy simple foods are packed with amassing properties to nourish our bodies.

 Eating hummus doesn’t have to be done only with pita or carrots.
 You can sub it for mayo, or just add it to your sandwich.
 Use it as a dressing.
 Top it off on some baked potatoes, french fries dip, and etc. So many options!